SLCCE/welcome-to-computing/Instructions/3-Print-and-Hello-World.md

 >>> 1 is the first number
 ```

-Commenting is another useful tool in coding.You put \# and then whatever you want to say.
+Commenting is another useful tool in coding.
+You put \# and then whatever you want to say.

 ```py
 #Like this!!!